© Jessica Seldon/DFID

 - Researching Global Health and Biomedicine (30 credits)*

-The module, ‘Researching Global Health and Biomedicine’, includes the opportunity to travel to Geneva, Switzerland on fieldwork to visit institutions and meet individuals involved in the shaping of global health politics.
-The dissertation can include fieldwork conducted in the UK or overseas. *
+The module, 'Researching Global Health and Biomedicine', includes the opportunity to travel to Geneva, Switzerland on fieldwork to visit institutions and meet individuals involved in the shaping of global health politics.
+Students taking this module are responsible for covering the costs of flights, accommodation and living expenses.
+The dissertation can include fieldwork conducted in the UK or overseas.

 An upper second class honours degree or higher in a relevant subject from a UK university (or an equivalent international qualification), together with two supportive references, at least one of which must be academic.
 Relevant work experience may also be taken into account.
 Candidates are expected to have good English language ability and to meet the standard of the IELTS, or equivalent, at a level of 7.0.